 - If you withdraw from all subjects after any of the Auto-W Deadlines of a term, each instructor will decide whether to assign a “W” (withdrawn) or a grade of “F” to your Indiana University transcript.
-It is in your best interest, after an Auto-W Deadline, to talk with each instructor before you drop all classes to ask if they will give you the W. Some instructors may request documentation of “extended illness or equivalent distress” before they will allow a W. It is worth contacting your instructors again just before final exam week, before professors report final grades, to remind them of their agreement with you to assign a W.
+It is in your best interest, after an Auto-W Deadline, to talk with each instructor before you drop all classes to ask if they will give you the W. Some instructors may request documentation of “extended illness or equivalent distress” before they will allow a W. It is worth contacting your instructors again before final exam week (before professors report final grades) to remind them of their agreement with you to assign a W.

-Generally, Residential Programs and Services (RPS) expects students to remain enrolled in a minimum of 3 credit hours to be eligible for on-campus housing and to move out within 24 to 48 hours of completing a drop all classes.
+Generally, Residential Programs and Services (RPS) expects students to remain enrolled in a minimum of 3 credit hours to be eligible for on-campus housing and to move out within 24 to 48 hours of completing a Withdraw From All Subjects.
 If you live in a residence hall or in apartment housing, contact your Residence Manager to learn about your housing options.
 Contact the RPS Assignments Office or Apartment Assignment Office to cancel housing and meal contracts.

 If you receive any type of financial aid (loans, grants, work study, scholarships, etc.), you should contact the Office of Student Financial Assistance to learn about ending aid, delaying aid, transferring aid, repaying aid, or future eligibility for aid.

 Read your Account Summary in your Student Center in Onestart to be sure your bills are paid.
 Contact the Office of the Bursar if you have any questions.